karayabin/universe-snapshot/universe/Ling/LingTalfi/doc/api/Ling/LingTalfi/Util/KwinToLightCliCommandCodeUtil/printCodeByKwin.md

 Available options are:
 - appId: string, the app id to use with aliases.
 Actually it's mandatory if an alias is described int the given string.
+- verbose: bool=false, whether to use a verbose version of the kwin parser.